raul23/ebook-classifier-training/README.rst

 - Computer science is a category that has lots of very good predictive features (e.g. programming and algorithm).
 No wonder that the
   ``RidgeClassifier`` was able to correctly classify all ebooks from this category.
 - When you see the word 'energy' among books from the three categories, you are almost sure that they will be about physics.
+- Algorithm appears twice as good features, in the singular and plural forms.
+Need to do something about keeping only one form of a word.